 Dr. Ali Esmail from Koronis Health, Canada was concerned that EMR solutions were not making patient care any better in hospitals.
 In fact, these were largely built for legal documentation & billing.
 He wanted to better equip physicians with patient data and unchain care teams from the burden of documentation and vague communication channels to achieve better patient care.

 How can we replace the old pen-and-paper methods of clinical management and sync teams on a smart app?

 In order to find solid answers to this problem, we had to think from the point of view of Canadian users.
-We had to build a collaboration platform that would combine various user demographics of hospital staff, physicians, care teams and patients yet would NOT interfere into each other’s space.
-We did surveys, market research, competitor analysis along with speaking with Dr Esmail who had a clear product strategy.
-This process helped us drafting user stories important for MVP development.
+We had to build a customized coordinated care platform that would combine various user demographics of hospital staff, physicians, care teams and patients yet would NOT interfere into each other’s space.
+We did surveys, market research, competitor analysis along with speaking with Dr. Esmail who had a clear product strategy.
+This process helped us draft user stories important for MVP development.
 These profiles furthered our design strategy, profiles & personas, scenarios, task flows and information architecture.